kaurovaae/mobile-flashcards/README.md

 `Title` is the title for the specific deck.
 `Questions` is an array of questions and answers for that deck.

-## Notifications

-Logic for notification has been implemented.
-Notifications are generated at a specific time if the user hasn't completed at least one quiz for that day.

-### Test data
 Project starts with the test data:

 <pre>